 Spirit and I feel like we have just gotten started exploring the high desert country south of Hells Canyon National Recreation Area.
-We are looking forward to returning to the high desert country to continue our adventures.
+We are looking forward to returning to returning to the high desert country to continue our adventures.

 Share this page on Facebook: